PushpenderIndia/thorse/README.md

 - [ ] Add new features
 - [ ] Contribute GUI

-## Removing TrojanHorse:
+## Removing TechNowHorse in Windows:

+#### Method 1:

    * Go to start, type regedit and run the first program, this will open the registry editor.
    * Navigate to the following path Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run There should be an entry called winexplorer, right click this entry and select Delete.
    * Go to your user path > AppData > Roaming, you’ll see a file named “explorer.exe”, this is the RAT, right click > Delete.
    * Restart the System.

+#### Method 2:
+   * Run "RemoveTechnowHorse.bat" in Infected System and then restart the PC to stop the current Running Evil File.

+## Removing TechNowHorse in Linux:

+   * Open Autostart file with any text editor,
+     ****Autostart File Path: ~/.config/autostart/xinput.desktop****
+   * Remove these 5 lines:

+            [Desktop Entry]
+            Type=Application
+            X-GNOME-Autostart-enabled=true
+            Name=Xinput
+            Exec="destination_file_name"

+   * Note: **destination_file_name** is that name of evil_file which you gave to your TrojanHorse using -o parameter
+   * Reboot your system and then delete the evil file stored this this below path
+   * Destination Path, where TrojanHorse is stored : **~/.config/xnput**

 ## Contact
 singhpushpender250@gmail.com or [Contact Us](https://technowlogy.tk/contact-us)